ACCELERATING THE AMERICAN SOLAR REVOLUTION

 I LIKE SOLAR will foster a robust community of solar owners to share their stories and connect people who want solar with those who have solar through Facebook.
 This campaign has the potential to transform the rate of solar uptake by consumers in the US and provide immense marketing potential for solar installers and manufacturers leading the way in residential solar utilization and pushing forward a low carbon economy.

-For questions about the campaign in general, please contact Susanna Murley, Digital Media Director, at email@example.com.
-For questions about sponsoring the campaign, please contact Brianna Gianti, Membership Director, at firstname.lastname@example.org.
+For questions about the campaign in general, please contact Susanna Murley, Director of Social Media at Smartpower at firstname.lastname@example.org.
+For questions about sponsoring the campaign, please contact email@example.com (202-682-0556).